tainvecs/garage/golang_api_server/README.md

 # Golang API Server
 This repo is a golang implementation of API server.
-Currently, it is still working in progress, and only support Elasticsearch service.
+Currently, it is still working in progress, and only support Elasticsearch services.
 In future, the API server might also support other services.